Gravity Loss

 Video

-In this short fun cartoon they sing about a musical instrument Patrick plays.
+This cartoon is about a musical instrument Patrick played.
 Which instrument is it?